pwharned/linear_algebra_cpp/README.md

 Much of the code and content here is taken or adapted from the Youtube channel 'Quantative Bytes's video series 'Linear Algebra in C++' or the 'C++ Primer' by Lippman, Lajoie and Moo (LLM) which I have adapted to my own use case.
 I also use the book 'Mathematics for Machine Learning' by Deisenroth, Faisal and Ong (DFO) and Sheldon Axler's 'Linear Algebra Done Right'.
 (SA) I will try to provide explicit references using the shorthand I described above where applicable.

+## Disclaimer

+I am completely self taught student of programming and computer science.
+The explanations and code in this document are provided on an as is basis and I don't make any claims that anything I have written is correct.
+By writing things down and trying to explain what I am learning I help myself learn and process ideas.
+However much if not all of what I have written may be considered or may simply be incorrect.
+If i've made a mistake please correct me - don't take anything I say (or anything anyone else says) as gospel - use your God-given rational faculties to interpret everything and come to the truth of the matter yourself.

 ## Testing and Running Code

 I am using Rstudio as my IDE for the following reasons.